Acupressure Points for Nausea – With Great Results

 Pressure Point below the Knee

 Here, you will be looking for the ST36 point, one of the most used Acupoints, as it provides vigor and sustenance for the body.
 Position the bottom of your kneecap and use your fingers to measure four fingers under it.
 Now, place your finger from your other hand below the lowest measurement on the outside of the shin bone.
-If one has found the correct pressure point, this muscle will flex while moving your feet up and down.
+If you have found the correct pressure point, this muscle will flex as you move your feet up and down.

 Here, you can use your heel, fingernail, or thumb to apply firm pressure without massaging or rubbing up and down on this Acupoint for several minutes.

-Although queasiness during one’s pregnancy is normal, many women can suffer terrible suffering from it.
-This nauseating feeling can occur any time of the day, interfere with your regular daily routine, and be accompanied by vomiting.
+Although queasiness during one’s pregnancy is normal, many women can suffer terribly from it.
+This nauseating feeling can occur at any time of the day, interfere with your regular daily routine, and be accompanied by vomiting.

 Acupressure Points for Nausea & Vomiting

-Drinking certain fluids helps relieve Nausea and vomiting, and if your lips are dry and you have a reduced urinary output, these are signs that you do not have the correct fluid intake.
-Take small amounts of fluids often; soup is a great way to hydrate your body.
+Drinking certain fluids helps relieve Nausea and vomiting.
+If your lips are dry and you have a reduced urinary output, these are signs that you are not getting the correct fluid intake.
+Take small amounts of fluids often; soup is a great way to help your body stay hydrated.
 Some of the following points may also be helpful:

-• Potato soups are a great nutrient provider – peel and chop two medium potatoes and fry them in olive oil; add one cup of water, pepper & salt to taste.
-Now simmer for 20 minutes by adding additional fluids like stock or water to achieve constancy
+- Potato soups are a great source of nutrients – peel and chop two medium potatoes, then fry them in olive oil.
+Add one cup of water, along with pepper & salt to taste.
+Now simmer for 20 minutes, adding additional fluids like stock or water to achieve the desired consistency.

-For many pregnant women, their smell senses are heightened and normally contribute to Nausea, and following some points with your acupressure points for Nausea and vomiting will help:
+For many pregnant women, their sense of smell is heightened and usually contributes to Nausea, and following some points with your acupressure points for Nausea and vomiting will help:

 Acupressure for Nausea & Vomiting – P6

-• Placing lemon slices in a slow cooker and leaving it on over low heat with the lid off will provide a clean scent
+- Placing lemon slices in a slow cooker and leaving it on low heat with the lid off will provide a clean scent.

-Two more specific pressure points can be used for Nausea while pregnant.
+Two additional specific pressure points can be used to alleviate nausea during pregnancy.

 The ID27 points are found on your lower collarbone and two thumb widths from your breastbone.
 On both sides, one can apply firm pressure for a few seconds.
-The KID6 Acupoint is on the inside of the ankles, another excellent pressure point and a thumb width below the protruding bone is inside your ankle.
+The KID6 Acupoint is located on the inside of the ankles.
+Another excellent pressure point is found a thumb’s width below the protruding bone on the inside of your ankle.

 Final Word